- The concept of self-driving cars is nothing new and has actually been around for almost a century.

-Tesla Autopilot is a full suite of driver-assistance programs features that range from lane centering to self-parking.
+Tesla Autopilot is a full suite of driver-assistance program features that range from lane centering to self-parking.
 This system requires minimal driver intervention.
 Features such as those found in this system are likely to be present in future self-driving vehicles.

 Self-Driving Cars: Pros and Cons

 Self-driving cars have pros and cons to consider for making the best choice.